edytawrobel/practice-project/README.md

   I would like to be able to instruct a rover to move one step forward

   As a NASA Operator
-  So that I can control a rover,
+  So that I can control a rover
   I'd like it to be able to check its current position

   As a NASA Operator